 Tips to Minimize Backscatter

-There are three steps to minimize backscatter in our underwater photos.
+There are three steps to minimize and/or completely eliminate backscatter in our underwater photos.

 1. Reduce Distance Between Camera and Subject

 Since backscatter is created from particles in the water, we can reduce the amount of water in order to reduce potential backscatter.
 This conveniently matches up with one of the main tips for underwater photo and video, which is to get close to your subject!

 Sand is a major contributor to backscatter, so if you or your buddy stir up the sand then it’s only natural for more backscatter to be present in your photos.
 Ensure that you don’t stir up the bottom.
 If you’re with a larger dive group that is causing a ruckus, ask your dive master if you can keep a slight distance from the group, preferably up-current.